-- void setFetchSize(int rows) throws SQLException - int getFetchSize() throws SQLException subsequent trips to the database to get more rows for the original query, as well as affecting any later refetching of rows.
+- void setFetchSize(int rows) throws SQLException - int getFetchSize() throws SQLException

 To set the fetch size for a query, call setFetchSize on the statement object prior to running the query.
 If you set the fetch size to N, then N rows are fetched with each trip to the database.